kubernetes-hy/kubernetes-hy.github.io/pages/part3/part3.md

 ### Kustomize ###

-As you may've noticed applying multiple files like this gets bothersome.
+Applying multiple files like this gets bothersome.
+We can of course point it at a directory like so: `kubectl apply -f manifests/`, but this is an excellent moment to turn our attention to Kustomize.

 [Kustomize](https://github.com/kubernetes-sigs/kustomize) is a tool that helps with configuration customization and is baked into kubectl.
 In this case we'll use it to define which files are meaningful for Kubernetes.